georgios-antoniadis/Business_Intelligence_Coursework_Individual/README.md

 3) In the promp window fill in the credentials to connect with your database (Look into group repository for more information)
 4) You should then be redirected to Metabase's home page
-5) Head to 'Ask a question' and fill in the fields following the instructions you see inside the screenshots of the 'Questions screenshots' folder of this repository
+5) Head to 'Ask a question' and fill in the fields following the instructions you see inside the screenshots of the 'query screenshots' zip folder of this repository
 6) Repeat step 5 until all questions are filled in
 7) Tap on the '+' icon and create a new dashboard, give it a name 'General' and click on the 'pencil' button to edit (on the top right of the screen)
 8) Tap on the '+' icon to add questions and pick the questions you want from the list that will appear